amusecode/amuse/doc/install/install-prerequisites-fedora.rst

 Installing on Fedora 11
 ~~~~~~~~~~~~~~~~~~~~~~~

-In this section we asume a live-cd install of Fedora 11 installation.
+In this section we assume a live-cd install of Fedora 11 installation.

 Python
 ------